microfarad-de/fridge-controller/README.md

 The RV uses a Raspberry Pi (RPi) running **Victron Venus OS** to collect data from several onboard devices, including the battery shunt (for charge and current), the solar charge controller, the Truma Combi heater (for indoor temperature), and BLE temperature sensors in the fridge and outside.
 Using this information, the RPi runs an optimized fridge control algorithm to improve energy efficiency.

 A **Node-RED flow** on the RPi processes the sensor data and sends commands to an Arduino that controls the fridge compressor.
-Communication between the RPi and Arduino is handled over UART, either wirelessly via an HC‑05 Bluetooth module or through a wired connection using an FTDI-compatible USB-to-serial converter.
+Communication between the RPi and Arduino is handled over UART wirelessly via an HC-05 Bluetooth module.

 Remote control of the fridge is achieved through a set of commands: